uibk-dps-teaching/ps_parprog_2020/lcc2_tutorial.md

 # Join the error stream to the output stream.
 #$ -j yes

-# Parallel environment for using OpenMP
+# Parallel environment for using OpenMP, allocates 8 cores on a single node
 #$ -pe openmp 8

 # Use gcc 8.2.0 as the default gcc